Sure, buying pre-ground meat is convenient.

-- Excellent Attachments – This grinder comes with a meat pusher attachment.
+- Excellent attachments – This grinder comes with a meat pusher attachment.
 This is really handy for getting larger amounts of meat into the funnel for grinding without getting your hands dirty.
-There’s also a Kubbe/Kibbe-making attachment, as well as three different sausage stuffing tubes of variable sizes.
+There’s also a Kubbe/Kibbe-making attachment, as well as three different sized sausage stuffing tubes.

-- Speed Selection/Circuit Breaker – The fact that you can choose between high or low speeds i a great design decision.
-The reverse function is incredibly useful.
+- Speed selection/circuit breaker – Offers high and low speed settings.
 The addition of a circuit breaker makes this grinder a safer model to use than many other, cheaper kinds.

 - Auger pressure – Auger does not provide a perfectly tight seal, which can make filling sausage casing a bit of a challenge.

 - Struggles with larger cuts – The motor can stall when processing larger chunks of meat so for best results, you should cut up your meat beforehand.